Hoppa yfir valmynd

 No image selected

-Iceland’s priorities during its membership on the Human Rights Council:
+Iceland’s priorities during its membership of the Human Rights Council

-The advancement of human rights of all through constructive dialogue and engagement.
+During its membership, Iceland will emphasise the advancement of the human rights of all through constructive dialogue and engagement.

-As a part of the candidature, Iceland has submitted its voluntary pledges and commitments reaffirming that the promotion and protection of all human rights is a core priority of its foreign policy.
+As part of its candidature, Iceland submitted its voluntary pledges and commitments, reaffirming that the promotion and protection of human rights is a core priority of its foreign policy.

 No image selected